Grzegorz Więcław, MSc.

 Dennis Redlich, MSc.

 Dennis is affiliated with the German Sport University Cologne as a research associate, Master program coordinator and PhD student.
 He gained a M.Sc. in Sport and Exercise Psychology from the University of Thessaly and a M.Sc.
 Sport Diagnostics and Intervention from Leipzig University.
 Dennis gained some practical experiences in several sports but his heart beats for research; especially sleep and sport, attention and consciousness, as well as any topic related to handball.
 He also holds coaching licenses in handball and cycling, however in his free time you´ll find him snowboarding or on the beach-handball-courts throughout Europe.

 Peter is currently the sport psychology consultant for the youth academy of FC Augsburg e.V.
 He has extensive experience in professional soccer, both at the youth and professional level, consulting players and coaches for the past five years.
 Starting with a B.A. in biology and psychology in his home state of Michigan (USA) from Kalamazoo College, he moved to Europe in 2007 and achieved a M.Sc. in both sport psychology and sport diagnostics and intervention from the University of Jyväskylä and Leipzig University, respectively.
-He continued his education, aiming at completing his PhD in sport psychology from Leipzig University in 2019 with a focus on talent development environments and group processes.
+He continued his education, completing his PhD in sport psychology from Leipzig University in 2019 with a focus on talent development environments and group processes.

 Left to right: Michala Bednarikova, Malgorzata Slawinska, Svenja Wachsmuth, Peter Schneider (President), (Caroline Jannes), Anastasiya Khomutova, Cristiana Conti, Grzegorz Więcław, Snezana Stoljarova + Maximilian Pelka